mui/material-ui/docs/src/pages/components/hidden/hidden-fr.md

 title: Hidden React component
 components: Hidden
 ---

 # Hidden

 <p class="description">Quickly and responsively toggle the visibility value of components and more with our hidden utilities.</p>

 All elements are visible unless **they are explicitly hidden**.
-To ease integration with our [responsive breakpoints](/layout/basics/), this component can be used to hide any content, or you can use it in conjunction with our [`Grid`](/layout/grid/) component.
+To ease integration with Material-UI's [responsive breakpoints](/customization/breakpoints/), this component can be used to hide any content, or you can use it in conjunction with our [`Grid`](/components/grid/) component.

 ## Comment ça marche